lmullen/jsr/_source/issues/vol15/mcvickar.markdown

 to end.
 God gave Noah the sign of the bow in the sky.
 He gave Abraham the sign of circumcision.
 The signs God gave to Moses to convince the people of the power of God....
-The New Testament signs will continue until the Lord's people are finally delivered."xxxvi Signs, therefore, not only helped establish one's position within the Church of God, but they also bestowed a sense of spiritual power to many of the Church of God's otherwise economically and socially impoverished members.
+The New Testament signs will continue until the Lord's people are finally delivered." [^36] Signs, therefore, not only helped establish one's position within the Church of God, but they also bestowed a sense of spiritual power to many of the Church of God's otherwise economically and socially impoverished members.